 In 1966, Richard Schulze founded Best Buy, then known as Sound of Music.
 The name held until 1981, when a fateful tornado changed everything.
 After weathering the disaster, Sound of Music employees gathered in the parking lot to sell damaged goods, attracting spectators who wanted to see the storm’s aftermath as well as customers who wanted to get the “best buy.”
 Two years later, Sound of Music changed its tune and rebranded itself as Best Buy.

-Best Buy operates more than 1,000 large-format stores in North America as of June 2018 and has its own Best Buy credit card products.
-More than 90 percent of Best Buy’s stock is held by institutions.
-Financial service companies The Vanguard Group Inc. and FMR, LLC, hold the most shares as of December 2017, with more than 57 million shares between them.
+Best Buy operates more than 1,000 stores in North America as of August, and it has its own Best Buy credit card products.
+More than 80% of Best Buy’s stock is held by institutions.
+Financial service companies The Vanguard Group Inc. and BlackRock Inc. hold the most shares as of August, with more than 46 million shares between them.

 Methodology: The GOBankingRates Evaluation assesses a company’s net worth based on the company’s total assets, total liabilities, and revenue and net income from the last three years.
 Base value is established by subtracting total liabilities from total assets from the company’s last full fiscal year.
 Income value is established by taking the average of the revenue from the last three full fiscal years, plus 10 times the average of the net profits from the last three full fiscal years, and then calculating the average of those two figures.
 The final GOBankingRates Evaluation number is the sum of the base value and the income value.